 - Lewis Scott, Cleeve Orchard – Treasurer

-- Albert Johnson, Ross on Wye Cider & Perry – acting Secretary
+- Albert Johnson, Ross on Wye Cider & Perry – Secretary

 - Dave Sanders, Gryfter Cyder – Competitions Manager